Multicore

 Description: Multicore processors are the current technological solution that keeps the CPU computational performance growing while satisfying the power and the cooling constrains imposed on high performance computing systems.

-Moving with this trend HECToR is being upgraded from quadcore AMD Barcelona processors to 12 core AMD Opteron Magny-Cours processors.
-Two of these new processors form a shared memory node.
+Moving with this trend HECToR now has 16 core AMD Interlagos processors.
+Two of these processors form a shared memory node.

 Harnessing the high performance of the multicore CPU is not straightforward in many cases as the memory latency and bandwidth contention problems are exacerbated with the increase of the number of cores per CPU.